Alackey/Killabackend/README.md

 ## Real estate documentation
 * Zillow API - https://www.zillow.com/howto/api/APIOverview.htm
 * node-zillow module for Node.js - https://github.com/ralucas/node-zillow
 * My data source was the Zillow API documentation itself and the README for the node-zillow module that simplifies making API calls to zillow.
 I made use of the 'GetSearchResults' call to get the zillow ID for a given address and the 'GetComps' call to retrieve information on nearby houses and places to rent that are for sale and have been sold recently.
-This information includes the address, latitute and longitude, and zillow estimate price (zestimate). ...(More coming)
+This information includes the address, latitute and longitude, and zillow estimate price (zestimate).
+* The 'realestate.js' API takes the street address and either a zipcode or city and state combination to return a list of nearby properties for sale and rent.
+The bulk of the work is done in 'zillow.js' which utilizes the node-zillow module to make the API calls to Zillow.

 ## Weather